histogrammar/histogrammar-docs/tutorials/python-pyroot/index.md

 ![Stacked histograms](stack.png)

-The `stack.root` call has to give names to each of the histograms (consider using Python's `*args` syntax if you want to dynamically generates a list `args`) and it returns a Python `OrderedDict` of `ROOT.TH1D`.
+The `stack.plot.root` call has to give names to each of the histograms (consider using Python's `*args` syntax if you want to dynamically generates a list `args`) and it returns a Python `OrderedDict` of `ROOT.TH1D`.
 They keys of this dictionary are the cut thresholds and you can iterate over the values (as above) to give them styles.

 The most common use of stacked histograms in high energy physics doesn't fit the case above: usually, a stack shows data drawn from different sources.
 This illustrates a limitation in Histogrammar's scope: all aggregators, no matter how complex with nested primitives, are filled with data from _one_ data source.
 The lambda functions in almost all of the examples above took `event` as their argument.
 If you want to collect data from multiple sources, you'll have to do multiple aggregation "runs."